JimHotchkiss/rails_dyi_app/NOTES.md

 Going to review associations, and figure out how I should build correct associations for dyi_app.

 Adding a User migration, model, controller and routes, and adding user_id to projects table.
 Then wire them together with appropriate association.

+Now, that I have a user, do I want to add omniauth authentication?

+Okay, so I've been reviewing and practicing on a dummy app, and I'm ready to handle user signup, login, logout.
+  * First, let me handle secure_password
+    ~ bcrypt to gem file
+    ~ has_secure_password in User model
+    ~ add password_digest to users table